starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/cli.rst

 get_storage_at
 --------------

-Other than querying the contract's code, you may also want to query the contract's storage at a specific key.
+Besides querying the contract's code, you may also want to query the contract's storage at a specific key.
 To do so, you first need to understand which key is of interest to you.
-As you saw before, StarkNet introduces a new primitive, which is :ref:`storage variables <storage_var>`.
+As you saw before, StarkNet introduces a new primitive:
+:ref:`storage variables <storage_var>`.
 Each storage variable is mapped to a storage key (a field element).
 To compute this key, run the following python code:

 .. tested-code:: python get_variable_key